How to get homeowners insurance after nonrenewal

 Your home is vacant

 Many homeowners do not realize that standard home insurance policies often have a vacancy clause.
 If the home is empty and unoccupied for 30 days or longer (depending on the state), an insurance company may choose to cancel or not renew the home’s insurance policy.
-If you treat this property as a vacation home instead, you should inform your insurance agent so that they could insure the home with the appropriate policy.
+If you treat your property as a vacation home, you may want to inform your insurance agent so that they can insure the home with the appropriate policy.

 On occasion, an insurance company may send a third-party property inspector to your home to do an exterior inspection.
-During these surveys, the inspector checks your home to ensure that it is well-maintained and that there are no safety hazards, like overgrown trees, debris on the property, or deteriorated exterior.
+During these surveys, the inspector checks your home to ensure that it is well-maintained and that there are no safety hazards, like overgrown trees, debris on the property or deteriorated exterior.
+If they find your home is not well maintained, potentially increasing the risk of a claim, the carrier may choose to nonrenew your policy.

 The insurance company may discontinue underwriting